Environment Variables

 Get-Childitem env:computername

-This is easier if you first set-location (cd) to the Env: Drive
+This can be made easier if you first set-location (cd) to the Env: Drive

 cd env: